 Meiji Mura is a collection of around 60 structures from the Meiji era of Japanese history-- right around the time when Japan started to see a huge western influence due to the increase in trade with the western world.
 This unique village preserves the architecture and atmosphere from such an important time in Japanese history.
 Fans of iconic American architect Frank Lloyd Wright will enjoy the reconstructed lobby of his historic Imperial Hotel, relocated from Tokyo, and a famous survivor of Tokyo’s devastating 1923 earthquake.
 We will also venture to Inuyama Castle and the surrounding gardens.

-Our guide will provide us with some essential background information about the Nakasendo and the Kiso Valley.
-At the end of this day’s tour, our guide will drop us off at Nagoya Station to catch our train to the Nakasendo (disembarking at Nagiso Station and then transfer to the charming village of Tsumago on foot or via taxi).
+You will be provided with some essential background information about the Nakasendo and the Kiso Valley.
+At the end of this day’s tour, we be dropped off at Nagoya Station to catch our train to the Nakasendo (disembarking at Nagiso Station and then transfer to the charming village of Tsumago on foot or via taxi).

 Tsumago, the jewel of the Kiso Valley, was once a post town on the old Nakasendo highway linking the ancient capital of Kyoto with Matsumoto.
 Today, Tsumago is loved for the residents’ efforts to preserve the town’s Edo Period ambiance.
 Power lines are hidden away and cars banned from the main roads during the daytime so that the beautiful, traditional buildings and flag-stone streets can be seen in their true glory.
 A stay in Tsumago is to step back in time and experience old Japan; a world away from the robots, gadgets and gizmos that many associate with modern Japanese cities.
 The walk along the old samurai trail between the neighboring villages of Magome, Tsumago, and Nagiso is highly recommended.

-We will spend the next two nights (and dinner both nights) at the charming Fuki-no-Mori Ryokan.
+We will spend the next two nights (and dinner both nights) at the charming Japanese style resort Ryokan Fukinomori.

 WEDNESDAY, NOVEMBER 20 TSUMAGO, MAGOME, and the NAKASENDO